 In March 2016, an Associated Press-NORC Center for Public Affairs Research poll found that 61 percent of Americans supported marijuana legalization.
 The majority of those people surveyed leaned more in favor of legalizing medical marijuana than recreational uses.

 The path toward legalization, however, hasn’t been the smoothest.
-Some states are adopting regulations with great caution and even greater restrictions, measures in regions such as the Bible Belt and South have not been successful, and battles wage on to undo laws already in place.
+Some states are adopting regulations with great caution and even greater restrictions, measures in regions such as the Bible Belt and South largely have not been successful, and battles have waged to undo laws already in place.

 And then there’s the elephant in the room: Marijuana remains illegal on the federal level and remains a Schedule I substance in the eyes of the U.S. Drug Enforcement Administration and other agencies.
 The leading candidates for U.S. president have expressed that they support states’ rights in the legalization discussion.